ajhamdi/MVTN/README.md

 Other parameters can be founded in `config.yaml` configuration file or run `python run_mvtn.py -h`.
 The default parameters are the ones used in the paper.

 The results will be saved in `results/00/0001/` folder that contaions the camera view points and the renderings of some example as well the checkpoints and the logs.

+**Note**: For best performance on point cloud tasks, please set `canonical_distance : 1.0` in the `config.yaml` file.
+For mesh tasks, keep as is.
 <br>

 ## Other files
 - `models/renderer.py` contains the main Pytorch3D  differentiable renderer class that can render multi-view images for point clouds and meshes adaptively.
 - `models/mvtn.py` contains a standalone class for MVTN that can be used with any other pipeline.
-- `custom_dataset.py` includes all the pytorch dataloaders for 3D datasets: ModelNEt40, SahpeNet core55 ,ScanObjectNN, and ShapeNet Parts
+- `custom_dataset.py` includes all the pytorch dataloaders for 3D datasets: ModelNet40, SahpeNet core55 ,ScanObjectNN, and ShapeNet Parts
 - `blender_simplify.py` is the Blender code used to simplify the meshes with `simplify_mesh` function from `util.py` as the   following :
 ```python
 simplify_ratio  = 0.05 # the ratio of faces to be maintained after simplification